 - Heat the olive oil in a large pan over medium high heat.
 Add the turkey and season with 1 teaspoon salt and 1/2 teaspoon pepper.
 Cook, breaking up the meat with a spoon, until turkey is browned and cooked through.

-- Place the turkey in the slow cooker along with the onion, garlic, tomatoes, tomato sauce, chicken broth, chili powder, cumin, smoked paprika, cocoa powder, sugar and remaining 1/2 teaspoon salt.
+- Place the turkey in the slow cooker along with the tomatoes, tomato sauce, chicken broth, chili powder, cumin, smoked paprika, cocoa powder, sugar and remaining 1/2 teaspoon salt.

 - Stir to combine, then cook on LOW for 6 hours.
 Add the beans and cook for an additional 20 minutes until beans are warmed through.
-Serve immediately.
-Recipe can be made up to one day in advance.
+Add toppings if desired, then serve immediately.
+Recipe can be made up to two days in advance.